yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

    elasticapm.instrument()  # Only call this once, as early as possible.
    ```

-2. Once instrumentation is completed we can create custom transaction and span
+2. Once instrumentation is complete you can create custom transactions and spans.

-   Example
+   **Example:** This example shows how to custom transactions and spans.

    ```
    def main():